uk-gov-mirror/alphagov.dcs-pilot-docs/README.md

 Download the current version of Ruby that the [application uses](.ruby-version):
 ```
-rbenv install 2.6.5 # substitute <2.6.5> with version found in .ruby-version
+rbenv install $(cat .ruby-version)
 ```

-Set your Ruby version to match what `rbenv` installed in the previous step:
+Set your local Ruby version to match what `rbenv` installed in the previous step:
 ```
-rbenv local 2.6.5 # substitute with version installed. change local to global, if wanted.
+rbenv local $(cat .ruby-version)
 ```

 Install the application's dependencies: